apache/tvm/apps/microtvm/stm32/README.md

 TODO: complete description.

-### Flashing and running the SystemPerformance application on the board
+### Running and flashing the application on the board

-Connect your STM32 DiscoveryH747 development board to the host computer where you build the application.
+Connect your STM32 development board to the host computer where you build the application.

 Flash your application:
 ```
-$ make flash-perf
+$ make flash
 ```

+#### SystemPerformance

-Flashing the application starts its execution in the board.
-The SystemPerformance is running independently and its progress can be followed in the monitor window.
+Flashing the *SystemPerformance* application starts its execution in the board.
+The *SystemPerformance* is running independently and its progress can be followed in the monitor window.
 In order to monitor your application execution, setup the dedicated monitor window.

 Following example is using the Linux